360.859.9090 | 503.405.4300

 Are you dealing with a boxelder infestation?

-While you’re waiting for our licensed, insured, and experienced boxelder bug technicians to arrive at your home to assist you with your pest control needs, let’s learn more about this insect, including its appearance, its diet, why it has chosen your home to invade, and what you can do to get rid of them.
+While you’re waiting for our licensed, insured, and experienced boxelder bug technicians to arrive at your home to assist with pest control near you, let’s learn more about this insect, including its appearance, its diet, why it has chosen your home to invade, and what you can do to get rid of them.

 Learn more about boxelder bugs